Reference

 A URI is represented by roc_endpoint object.

-ROC_INTERFACE_CONSOLIDATED is an interface for high-level protocols which automatically manage all necessary communication: transport streams, control messages, parameter negotiation, etc. When a consolidated connection is established, nodes may automatically setup lower-level interfaces like ROC_INTERFACE_AUDIO_SOURCE, ROC_INTERFACE_AUDIO_REPAIR, and ROC_INTERFACE_AUDIO_CONTROL.
+ROC_INTERFACE_CONSOLIDATED is an interface for high-level protocols which automatically manage all necessary communication: transport streams, control messages, parameter negotiation, etc. When a consolidated connection is established, peers may automatically setup lower-level interfaces like ROC_INTERFACE_AUDIO_SOURCE, ROC_INTERFACE_AUDIO_REPAIR, and ROC_INTERFACE_AUDIO_CONTROL.

 ROC_INTERFACE_CONSOLIDATED is mutually exclusive with lower-level interfaces.
 In most cases, the user needs only ROC_INTERFACE_CONSOLIDATED.
 However, the lower-level interfaces may be useful if an external signaling mechanism is used or for compatibility with third-party software.